Wow! What A Rock Star!

 I was out golfing with a buddy of mine — someone I really respect, even though he hadn’t been playing as long as I had.

 For context, I’ve played most of my life.
-I’ve even been certified to teach the swing and have years of experience coaching.
+I’ve even been certified to teach the golf swing and have years of experience coaching.
 So, in my mind, I thought I knew exactly what I was doing.

 But this friend of mine — he’d been improving fast.